-The undergraduate Interior Design study programme by VAA is distinct and unique, as it is the only one among Lithuanian design field study programmes which provides both university level Bachelor of Design qualification degree and competences in space design without focusing on a narrow area.
+Undergraduate Interior Design study programme by Vilnius Academy of Arts is distinct and unique, as it is the only one among Lithuanian design field study programmes which provides both university level Bachelor of Design qualification degree and competences in space design without focusing on a narrow area.
 Based on employment data, competences of universal character acquired during studies are in demand on Lithuanian and foreign interior design market.

 Degree students have the opportunity to acquire university knowledge, to additionally study subjects in other art fields, participate in different interdisciplinary projects, interact with leading Lithuanian artists, architects and other specialists in their respective areas.
 There is also a provision for gaining some specific knowledge and experience in other universities, and in companies most of which are concentrated in Kaunas.
 Students taking the programme have access to good facilities and contemporary laboratory equipment.
 They have the opportunity to perform practice on uncommon projects and participate in international mobility programmes.